-Each week, Music Director Barb Bosman shares her favourite hymns to encourage and inspire you.
+Each week, Music Director Barb Bosman shares her favourite hymns and inspirations to encourage and inspire you.

 Hi, Everyone.
 Hard to believe that we are into February- and more than a little bit of winter outside my window as I write this.
 And the Covid situation is looking a bit more favourable- I think I am a bit more apprehensive during this lockdown, than I was before, no doubt because it’s come closer to us all in this area.
 I know most of us here have friends, or relatives, or knows someone who works at the Seaforth Manor- our hearts and prayers are with everyone there.

 One of the themes suggested in the scriptures for today’s worship has to do with healing- not as doctors and nurses do, or as Jesus did, but as we are able to by keeping our hearts open to see what is needed.